secretstartups/handbook/content/handbook/support/readiness/operations/docs/zendesk/apps.md

 App information:

 - Located in the ticket sidebar
-- Restricted by Role
+- Restricted by Group:
-  - Administrator
-  - Support Managers
+  - Support AMER
-  - Support Staff
+  - Support APAC
-  - Support Staff - Explore
+  - Support EMEA
 - This application was developed by [Zendesk](https://www.zendesk.com/marketplace/partners/zendesk/) and is available in the